rayguna/helper-methods-part-1-and-2/README.md

 - We defined the method movie_path and movie_url for all three get, patch, and delete HTTP verbs for this route just by adding it once.

-### Amazing!
+### F. Amazing!
 A Direct Application of the route method

 Let's apply the route method by modifying: